sandusmaranda/cs230/hw8.md

 ---
 layout: default
 ---
-# Homework 8, Part A: Merge-Sorting a Linked List
+# Homework 8, Part A: Merge-Sorting a Linked List (paired)

 In this assignment, we will walk you through implementing merge sort for a linked list.
 In addition to the coding problems, we ask you to answer **open-response questions** and submit your answers in a file called `Answers.txt`.

+For this task, you will choose your own partner!

 <br/>